 Physical vs. Cultural Geography

-Geography is divided into physical geography and cultural geography.
-Physical geography is the study of the physical characteristics of the earth, how those characteristics interact with and relate to each other, how they are formed, and how they develop.
-Different aspects of physical geography include climate (what kind of weather we have in an area), land (what kind of land forms are in the area, how does the land react with each other), and water (what different kinds of waterways or standing water are in certain areas), as well as how they affect human populations.
+Physical geography is the study of the physical characteristics of the Earth, how those characteristics interact with and relate to each other, how they are formed, and how they develop.
+Different aspects of physical geography include climate (what kind of weather we have in an area), land (what kind of landforms are in the area, how does the land react with each other), and water (what different kinds of waterways or standing water are in certain areas), as well as how they affect human populations.

 All of these are aspects of physical geography, but different landforms in combination with various climates and other physical conditions determine characteristics of individual cultures.
 Even though physical geography has to do with the land, it does tie into cultural geography.
 In addition, cultural geography will affect the physical geography, because people can make an impact on land as well.